itstriolink/python-ogc-server/README.md

 # Python Tile Server

-This is a MiniWFS server compliant with WFS3, written in Python here that serves GeoJSON objects and PNG raster tiles.
+This is a MiniWFS server compliant with WFS3, written in Python that serves GeoJSON objects and PNG raster tiles.

 **Available API methods:**
 1. */collections*